About South Luangwa

-Back the 1950s, a young game ranger and conservationist named Norman Carr encouraged the chief of the Luangwa Valley to set aside a portion of land as a game reserve.
+Back the 1950s, a young game ranger named Norman Carr encouraged the chief of the Luangwa Valley to set aside a portion of land as a game reserve.

-Today, the park is a timeless, unspoiled wilderness, characterised by the vast Luangwa River that meanders through a landscape of lush forests and open plains, glittering lagoons and verdant water holes.
+Today, the park is an unspoiled wilderness with the vast Luangwa River meandering through a landscape of lush forests and open plains, glittering lagoons and verdant water holes.

 It’s this varied habitat that allows for such a huge concentration of African wildlife including elephant, hippo, giraffe, lion, leopard, buffalo and many more.